driessenslucas/researchproject/Thesis.md

 - **Algorithm Adjustment**: Modifications to account for hardware limitations and real-world dynamics.
 - **Handling Unpredictability**: Developing algorithms that can adapt to real-world unpredictability and handle unexpected scenarios.

-By focusing on these considerations, the transition from simulation to real-world applications can be more seamless, enhancing the safety, efficiency, and reliability of autonomous vehicle technologies.
+By focusing on these considerations, we can ever so slightly bridge the gap between simulations and real-world applications, ensuring more robust and reliable autonomous vehicle systems.

 ## Conclusion for Real-World Application